l2fprod/ibmcloud-vpc-openvpn/README.md

    cp terraform.tfvars.template terraform.tfvars
    ```
 1. Edit `terraform.tfvars` to match your environment.
-1. Use the following Docker image to run the deployment scripts.
+1. Use the [following Docker image](https://github.com/l2fprod/ibmcloud-ci) to run the deployment scripts.
 It has all required tools preinstalled.
    ```
    docker run -it --volume $PWD:/root/mnt/home --workdir /root/mnt/home l2fprod/ibmcloud-ci
    ```
+   You can also try with your own environment.
+Prereqs are: tfswitch, terraform, ansible, ssh.
 1. Load the environment:
    ```
    source local.env